|

 products can read the database, but they cannot update it.

-There may be a number of MASTER
+There may be a number of MASTER programs on a system, and the

-one to use is specified through the MST=
+one to use is specified through the MST= parameter on the

 execution statement.

-starts, it does not use any databases, and once
+When a MASTER starts, it does not use any databases, and once

-the last user has stopped using a database, MASTER
+the last user has stopped using a database, MASTER releases

-could be on a system for hours or days doing no
+it.
+MASTER could be on a system for hours or days doing no

 work and taking virtually no resources, waiting for a request from a user